2026 Colorado elections

 The 2026 Colorado elections will be held in the U.S. state of Colorado on November 3, 2026.
-Primary elections will take place on June 30, 2026.
+Primary elections took place on June 30, 2026.

 Federal offices

 United States Senate

 One-term incumbent Democratic U.S. Senator John Hickenlooper is running for re-election.

 State offices

 Governor

 Two-term incumbent Democratic Governor Jared Polis is term-limited and ineligible to run for re-election.
 The lieutenant governor is elected on the same ticket.

 Attorney General

 Two-term incumbent Democratic Attorney General Phil Weiser is term-limited and ineligible to run for re-election.

 Secretary of State

 Two-term incumbent Democratic Secretary of State Jena Griswold is term-limited and ineligible to run for re-election.

 State Treasurer

 Two-term incumbent Democratic treasurer Dave Young is term-limited and ineligible to run for re-election.

+State Board of Education

+Three of nine seats on the Colorado State Board of Education are up for election in 2026.

 State Board of Regents

 Three of nine seats on the University of Colorado Board of Regents are up for election in 2026.